Lemoncode/redux-sagas-typescript-by-example/07_channels/readme.md

 adding extra steps to this sample we won't bother about configuring enviroment variables for this project).

-Steps:

-0. Let's install _socket.io_ library to read fro the websocket.

-1. We will define two tasks:

- - START_SOCKET_SUBSCRIPTION: Will be called on the _componentWillMount_ event of the table that will display that data in real time.

- - STOP_SOCKET_SUBSCRIPTION: Will be called on the _componentWillUnmount_ event of of the table that will display that data in real time.

-2. We will c

 Le'ts get started

-- First let's install _socket.io_ library (under frontend folder) and it's type definition:
+- For this sample we will consume a websocket feed, First let's install _socket.io_ library (under frontend folder) and it's type definition:

 ```bash
 npm install socket.io-client --save